East Los Angeles is a food desert

 (calbacitas a la mexicana) recipe, a dish his Guadalajara-born mom traditionally adds pork to.
 His mom has decreased the amount she uses when cooking it at home.

-Andy Alvarez, an 18-year-old a graduate of the East Los Angeles Renaissance Academy (ELARA) at Esteban Torres High School in East L.A., underwent a similar health awareness curriculum and decided to major in nutrition at Cal State University
+Andy Alvarez, an 18-year-old a graduate of the East Los Angeles Renaissance Academy (ELARA) at Esteban Torres High School, underwent a similar health awareness curriculum and decided to major in nutrition at Cal State University

 The organization and school is planning another smackdown with two other liquor stores in Boyle Heights sometime early next year, follow the school on twitter @RooseveltCNMT and website for details.